pharo-divulgation/pharo-fosdem-content/_index.md

 ---
 title: Pharo
 themes:
  - Programming languages
+show_on_overview: true
+chatroom: pharo
 website: https://www.pharo.org
 logo: stands/pharo/logo.png
 description: |

- <a href="https://pharo.org" target="_blank">Pharo</a> is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).
+ Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).

 showcase: |